FFI's POLICY ON CLIMATE CHANGE

-Fly Fishers International is a global organization dedicated to the support, enhancement and protection of the recreational opportunities and enjoyment of fishing with the artificial fly.
-We do this through teaching all aspects of fly fishing and most importantly through our advocacy, demonstration and voice for conservation of our natural resources.
-Clearly, conservation of fishes and their habitats is fundamental to our opportunities today and those of future generations.
+The mission of Fly Fishers International is to foster the legacy of fly fishing for all fish in all waters through conservation, education, and inspiring a growing community of fly fishers.
+We pursue this mission through teaching all aspects of fly fishing and most importantly through our advocacy and voice for conservation of our natural resources.
+Clearly, conservation of fishes and the wetland landscapes that support them are fundamental to our opportunities today and those of future generations.

-Fly Fishers International policy on Public Lands and Waters of the United States reinforces this commitment as it says, in part, these habitats “…collectively are much more valuable than simply as wetlands, watersheds and fish habitat.
-These are the habitats of a vast array of wildlife, plant and insect species, including those that may be threatened or endangered with extinction across our country.
+Fly Fishers International policy on Public Lands and Waters of the United States reinforces this commitment as it says, in part, these habitats “…collectively are much more valuable than simply as wetlands, watersheds and fish habitat.”
+This statement, although focused on public lands and waters, applies to all natural landscapes.
+Moreover, the Policy speaks to the broader values of public lands and waters that apply to all natural landscapes saying, “these are the habitats of a vast array of wildlife, plant, and insect species, including those that may be threatened or endangered with extinction across our country.
 What must not be forgotten is that these very landscapes of minerals, waters and plants are essential to our own quality of life as human habitat.
 These are the landscapes that grow the plant communities that produce the clean air we breathe and process carbon dioxide into oxygen.
 The wetlands that clean and recharge our sources of fresh water are necessary to our lives.
-There is no question that these lands must be protected for our recreational interests and our own quality of life as humans.”1
+There is no question that these lands must be protected for our recreational interests and our own quality of life as humans.”

 Climate Change and Its Impact